 Founded in 1890, Alresford Golf Club has developed into one of the most attractive and challenging courses in the south of England.
-Situated on historic chalk downland adjoining the South Downs National Park, the course is playable year-round and almost never closed.
+Situated on historic chalk downland adjoining the South Downs National Park, the course is playable year-round and almost never suffers an unscheduled closure.
 The reputation of the course for its outstanding overall presentation and true greens has led to the club hosting regular County amateur and PGA tournaments.

 As a traditional members club promoting a friendly atmosphere we offer a picturesque and easy walking downland course providing all year round golf in excellent conditions without the need for tee reservations.

 Centrally situated next to the 9th and 18th greens, a warm and friendly Clubhouse awaits visitors, providing an excellent bar and quality catering.
 Society visitors are very welcome and many positive comments are received from them.